hexojs/hexo-deployer-git/README.md

 - **branch**: Git branch to deploy the static site to
 - **message**: Commit message.
 The default commit message is `Site updated: {{ now('YYYY-MM-DD HH:mm:ss') }}`.
 - **name** and **email**: User info for committing the change, overrides global config.
 This info is independent of git login.
+- **keep_history**: When set to true, it will grab changes from the remote branch before pushing.
 - **extend_dirs**: Add some extensions directory to publish. e.g `demo`, `examples`
 - **ignore_hidden** (Boolean|Object): whether ignore hidden files to publish. the github requires the `.nojekyll` in root.
   * Boolean: for all dirs.